Charles E W Bean, Diaries, AWM38 3DRL 606/82/1 - July 1917 - Part 2

 named Church was put

-in over Farnthorpe; ( not a
+in over Faunthorpe; (not a

-narrowminded man - but
+narrow minded man - but

 he referred to H. Wilson on